-The best thing about this hair color is that a sandy blonde can be customized to most women’s skin tone.
-If you prefer warm tones, it can be a little more golden, and if you prefer ash it can be more of a smokey tone.
+The best thing about this hair color is that a sandy blonde can be customized to most women’s skin tones.
+If you prefer warm tones, it can be a little more golden, and if you prefer ash, it can be smokey.

 #28: Sandy Mocha Brown

 Do you have naturally brunette hair and thinking about adding highlights?
 A sandy mocha brown hue can give you what you want and more!
 The balayage finish will carry out a dimension on your long, wavy locks.

 Hair colorist and salon owner Shay Freese of New Mexico says, “This technique features a natural, seamless blend.
 We wanted a sandy brown shade with a sun-kissed touch.
 I performed a teasy light lived-in color technique using Alfaparf 9 high lift lightener.
 We then glossed with 6nw+9v+9gi equal parts using Redken shades, then processed for 7 mins.”